 striptagsFilter

-Assume we have a Markdown article that includes images, titles, and some bold text, and we want to remove all images from the article content when displaying it on the frontend<img>Labels and Bold<strong>Label.
+Assuming we have a Markdown article that contains images, titles, and some bold text, and we want to remove all images from the article content when displaying it on the front end<img>Tag and Bold<strong>.

-First, make sure that your document content is written through the Markdown editor, and the Markdown editor is enabled in the global settings of the AnQiCMS backend.
+First, make sure that your document content is written through the Markdown editor and that the Markdown editor is enabled in the global settings of the AnQiCMS background.

-Next, in your template file (such asarchive/detail.html), you usually usearchiveDetailtags to retrieve article content:
+Next, in your template file (such asarchive/detail.html), you will usually usearchiveDetailtags to retrieve the article content:

 {# 假设我们获取的文章内容是 Markdown 格式,且启用了渲染 #}